vb64/django.admin.geomap/README.md

         return self.default_icon
 ```

-### Text in a pop-up block when you click on a marker on the map
+### Text in a pop-up panel when you click on a marker on the map

 When you click on a marker on the map, a pop-up panel is displayed.
 The HTML code used in this panel can be set by defining three properties on the model class.